Traders eye Alaskan oil exports to Asia as shipping ban ended

 Alaska North Slope has been at roughly a $3 to $4 per barrel discount to the similar Russian ESPO blend so far this month.
 Freight costs from the Russian port of Kozmino to South Korea are currently about 80 cents per barrel.

-Even so, medium-sour Alaskan crude fits well with most Asian refineries that are geared towards processing high-sulfur Middle East crude, dealers say, and shipping time is half the four-week journey from the Gulf.
+Even so, medium-sour Alaskan crude fits well with most Asian refineries that are geared towards processing high-sulphur Middle East crude, dealers say, and shipping time is half the four-week journey from the Gulf.

 While the first unfettered exports of U.S. crude have set sail this week from the Gulf of Mexico to Europe, some traders reckon the trans-Pacific route may be ultimately emerge as the better long-term trade outlet for U.S. crude.